 We are committed to providing undergraduate students opportunities to take part in this exciting research through independent study opportunities, the Genome Sciences & Medicine Summer Scholars Program and the Precision Health and Medicine Bass Connections team.

 GCB faculty regularly host undergraduate researchers for independent study projects.
 Explore our faculty pages to learn more about areas of interest and contact faculty members directly.

 Summer Scholars Program in Genome Sciences & Medicine

-GCB and the Duke Center for Applied Genomics and Precision Medicine (CAGPM) are partnering with North Carolina Central University (NCCU) to launch the Summer Scholars Program in Genome Sciences and Medicine, supported by the National Human Genome Research Institute at NIH.
+GCB and the Duke Center for Applied Genomics and Precision Medicine (CAGPM) have partnered with North Carolina Central University (NCCU) for the the Summer Scholars Program in Genome Sciences and Medicine, supported by the National Human Genome Research Institute at NIH.
 This annual 10-week program is designed for full-time first- and second-year underrepresented minority (URM) students at any college or university.